benzittlau/ece-hackathon-intro-to-git/slides.md

 ## Creating a branch
 We're going to add a basic python web server to our project, so let's create a branch called "server".
 Your branch names should be descriptive of their purpose.

-Click on the "New Branch" button shaped like a two-pronged fork.
+Click on the "Current Branch", and then the "New" button.

 Populate the name field with "server"